 “Hydration is critical when keeping the balance and harmony of the skin – it stops the sebaceous glands going into overdrive to compensate for the lack of moisture.”
 So prioritise a decent moisturiser.
 Murad’s Oil-Control Mattifier with SPF 45 is a great oil-free moisturiser, controlling that pesky excess oil, while REN’s Clarimatte™ T-Zone Balancing Gel Cream mattifies by evenly redistributing the oil on the skin and reducing its production, avoiding congestion and breakouts.
 The Ordinary’s Hyaluronic Acid is also a great way to restore moisture to the skin without creating excess slick and shine come midday.

 What about uneven skin tone and hyper-pigmentation?
 Foundation provides an amazing base tone to give your skin some equilibrium, so what’s the alternative?
 “Using products with brightening and illuminating ingredients will help even out skin tone”, Dr. Murad explains.
 Pixi’s Glow Tonic is the holy grail for its brightening abilities – sweep over your face with a cotton pad several times a week and you’ll notice a vast improvement.
 Tata Harper’s Replenishing Nutrient Complex is as rich in vitamins as it sounds, repairing cells and creating a barrier between your skin and the nasties of the world (pollution, weather, etc.).
 New brand Epara has a whole range based around the hyper-pigmentation most black women deal with, but it can be used by anyone who suffers with acne scarring, too.
+Looking for something a bit more budget-friendly?
+Our Beauty Editor loves Facetheory's Lumizela Azelaic Acid Serum A15 for brightening skin and calming acne at the same time.

 And for those prone to breakouts: The Ordinary’s Granactive Retinoid 2% Emulsion is really effective and after two weeks of use you’ll notice a huge difference in your complexion.
 It’s become a cult hit for a reason.
 Reducing redness is always key in keeping inflammation under control, and Murad’s Blemish Spot Treatment is a good place to start.
 “This actively reduces redness, enhances skin cell turnover with a blend of hydroxy acids, and instantly zaps spots with a combination of sulphur and zinc.
 Always use a cotton bud for hygienic application.”
+Finish up with Facetheory's Supergel Oil-free Moisturiser M3 for a dose of hydration that won't block your pores.

 Take it step by step